Unnatural Cousins: Frankenstein, Computers, and Vampires

 In the wake of that particular Dark And Stormy Night, Mary publishes her most famous novel Frankenstein, or the New Prometheus in 1819.
 During that same year, Dr. Polidori publishes The Vampyre, featuring a socially attractive monster named Lord Ruthven – whose name was previously used by Byron’s ex-lover Lady Caroline Lamb in Glenarvon, a gothic novel based on his Lordship’s brutal affair with Lamb.

 Ada Byron supports Medora Leigh through torrid love affairs with Henry Trevanion, with whom Medora conceives a daughter named Marie Violette; an un-named Frenchman (Medora WAS a French Lieutenant’s Woman); and said officer’s servant Jean-Louis Taillefer, whom she marries.
 Together they leave England to raise Marie and their son Elie Taillefer.
-Neither Ada nor Medora ever meets unfortunate Augusta Allegra.
+Neither Ada nor Medora ever meet unfortunate Augusta Allegra.